-The Nai Harn Phuket is in such a unique location and a classic timeless design, the resort is extremely popular.
-Build on the hillside of Nai Harn Beach, it is the only resort having such a unique view on this fabulous beach… and what beach!
-A large strip of white and powdery sand ending in a turquoise blue bay (well, during the high season at least).
+The Nai Harn Phuket proudly stands in an enviable location in the south of the island and with its classic timeless design, the resort has always been very iconic.
+Built among thousand coconut trees on the green hillside of Nai Harn, it is the only resort offering such a unique view on this fabulous beach… and what beach!
+A large crescent of fine white sand bathing in a turquoise blue water (well, during the high season at least).

-The Royal Phuket Yacht Club is a bit far from the other popular beaches of Patong, Kata or Karon, and it is probably why guests choose to stay in Nai Harn which has been relatively spared by construction frenzy.
+The Nai Harn is a bit far from the other popular beaches of Patong, Kata or Karon, and it is probably why guests choose to stay in Nai Harn which has been relatively spared by construction frenzy.
 You will need at least a bike to explore the south of the island which is peppered with lots of nice restaurants, or a car to go around the island, which you should do at least once.

 If you plan to just stay around Nai Harn, there are few small restaurants near the beach, some convenience stores, a tailor and many popular fruit stalls to enjoy some really local sweets.

 Not far behind the hotel, you’ll find a small hidden beach of Ao Sane, great for a bit of exploration.
 Then of course further south are the beautiful windmill viewpoint, the small but lovely Ya Nui Beach and no better way to end the day than admiring the sunset from Phuket most famous landmark: Promthep Cape.